 Choose Assignment (we’ll go over the other choices down below).

 Create the title for your assignment.
 Keep it concise and easy to know what the assignment is.

 Write the instructions for the task.
-Be specific, but remember, you can add information into the file that you provide to students.
+Be specific, but remember, you can add information to the file that you provide to students.
 You don’t need to include all the instructions right here.

 Add a file

 This can be from your Google Drive, something you upload from your device, a YouTube video or a link.
 We use these features differently, depending on the type of task students will be doing, but we usually use the Google Drive feature.
 If you don’t already have your assignment created, choose create and make the file that your students will use.